How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Disabling IPv6

-6. Click OK and see if that fixes the problem.
+6. Click OK and see if this resolves the issue.

 4. Disable Background Apps

-1. Right-click the Start Menu icon and open Task Manager.
+1. Right-click the Start Menu icon and select Task Manager.

 Opening Task Manager